Screening For Potential Spin-Offs: Walt Disney

 The media networks segment, which provides 43% of consolidated revenue and 45% of EBITDA for FY2016, encompass three distinct segments, ESPN, Disney Channels and freeform networks & broadcast businesses, which include ABC TV Network.
 They also own eight television stations and radio businesses.

-ESPN has been the companies cash cow, its dominate sports programming business/television has allowed management and shareholders to collect the highest affiliate fees per subscriber of any cable channel.
-With this market leading position it's also allowed them to capture strong advertising dollars geared towards males ages 16-50 years old.
+ESPN has been the company's cash cow, its dominate sports programming business/television has allowed management and shareholders to collect the highest affiliate fees per subscriber of any cable channel.
+With this market-leading position it's also allowed them to capture strong advertising dollars geared towards males ages 16-50 years old.
 Having exclusive rights to NFL, college basketball and football, and premier sporting events in the U.S. is a major advantage over its competitors.
 This is why I believe ESPN still has a wide moat.

 The economics of the Disney Channels are alluring with internally created content and crossover animated characters from the big screen to cable content.
 The company has a vast library to monetize and will continue to generate attractive returns.
-The animated characters tie in nicely with the company's consumer products and that why I don't believe the Disney Channels would ever be spun-off.
+The animated characters tie in nicely with the company's consumer products and that is why I don't believe the Disney Channels would ever be spun-off.

 In FY2016, segment revenue increased 2% to $23.7 billion, with EBITDA margins of 33.8%, basically a 1% contraction in margins compared for FY2015.
 Higher contractual rates of about 7% is the driving factor for revenue growth, but was offset with currency headwinds.
 Higher program costs and amortization charges is what caused a minor 100 basis points decrease in operating margins.